6 EASY STEPS TO BEING A NPFH SCHOOL

 To be designated a No Place for Hate school, each student must have an opportunity to participate in three ADL approved activities that address bias and bullying and involve discussion, active learning, and an action plan.
-Activity Proposal Forms must be submitted at least three weeks before the date of the activity.
-For more details, please see the Activity Guidelines.
+Schools that complete four or more activities will be considered Gold Star status.

 Upon completion of all requirements, you will receive a customized banner designating your school No Place for Hate!

 CYNTHIA MARKS STUDENT LEGACY AWARD